pritkc/mole-pritkc/doc/sphinx/source/api/matlab/api.rst

 =============
-MATLAB API
+MATLAB/Octave API
 =============

-This page documents the API of the MOLE MATLAB module.
+This page documents the API of the MOLE MATLAB/Octave module.
 Functions are organized by category.

 .. mat:currentmodule:: .